Cataract Surgery in Amarillo TX

 - General anesthesia (in extremely rare, special cases)

-Where Will My Cataract Surgery Take place?
+Where Will My Cataract Surgery Be Performed?

 The cataract surgery takes place at the Amarillo Cataract and Eye Surgery Center.
 It’s important to realize that this is Amarillo’s first, and only, outpatient surgery center dedicated exclusively to eye and eyelid surgery.
 Another key point is that the surgery center has an outstanding reputation and a well trained and certified staff.
 Dr. Murrell has been a proud owner of the Surgery Center since its initial year of inception in 1991.
 Additionally, it has grown into one of the busiest outpatient cataract surgery centers in the United States, currently ranking #2 in the nation for the number of cataract procedures performed per year.